-It is not the Group policy to invest in financial derivatives.
+It is not the Group's policy to make use of financial derivatives.
 Although the financial risks are considered to be minimal at present, future interest rate, liquidity, credit and foreign currency risk could arise and the Board will review its existing policies in the coming period.
 The Group finances the operations through a bank overdraft facility.